 When measured, the risks are assessed by their contribution to the Solvency Capital Requirement (SCR) applying the standard formula from the Directive 2009/138/EC, called Solvency II directive.
 In other cases, when this is not possible, the risks are identified, assessed and managed through the elipsLife qualitative risk management framework.
 Detailed results from the Solvency II standard formula are given in section E.2.
-As a summary, the main risks for elipsLife are the life underwriting risk from writing of insurance business and default risk due to a proportion of the business being reinsured to Swiss Re.
+As a summary, the main risks for elipsLife are the life underwriting risk and health underwriting risk from writing of insurance business.

 elipsLife invests its assets according to the 'prudent person principle' as presented in Article 132 of Directive 2009/138/EC.
-The general assets are invested in regulated financial markets and no use of derivatives was made over 2022.
+The general assets are invested in regulated financial markets and no use of derivatives was made over 2023.
 A limit system by single counterparty and credit rating is in place to control single counterparty exposures and is included in the asset management mandate.
 The latter also integrates the management of the duration matching between assets and liabilities as well as regular reporting.
 At least once a year, the strategic asset allocation is defined by the Asset & Liability Committee.